Tommy Gibson

 Thomas Gibson was a Scottish professional footballer who made over 180 appearances as a full back in the Football League for Nottingham Forest and captained the club.
 He also played in the Scottish League for Heart of Midlothian and Morton.

 Personal life

-Gibson served as a company sergeant major in the 1st Football Battalion of the Middlesex Regiment during the First World War and held the rank of warrant officer class II.
+On 16 December 1914, four months after the outbreak of the First World War and the day after the Football Battalion of the Middlesex Regiment was established, Gibson and Nottingham Forest teammates Harry Iremonger and Joe Mercer travelled down to London to enlist.
+Gibson served as a company sergeant major in the 1st Football Battalion and held the rank of warrant officer class II.
 He was partially buried by a shell explosion on the Somme and developed shell shock.